-Entries for the 2023 Macarthur Nature Photography Competition are now closed!
+Entries for the 2025 Macarthur Nature Photography Competition open Monday 3 March!

 The Macarthur councils once again is hosting the highly anticipated Macarthur Nature Photography Competition (MNPC) and is encouraging our community to enter your most striking, engaging and enticing images of local native flora, wildlife and natural scenery taken from within the Macarthur area.